zntfdr/talks/2020 Swift Scripts Zero to Hero/swift_scripts_zero_hero.md

 ---

-# Use the script from anywhere
+# Use the script anywhere

 ^-c flag is the configuration flag, which defaults to debug, however in this case we're setting it to release.
 ^once run we can find the executable under the folder `.build/release`, and copy it to the user binary folder and then we can run our command from everywhre